Homosexuality in the New Testament: Malakos

-Arguments against a reference to homosexual behaviour
+Arguments against a reference to homosexual behavior

 The Greek word μαλακός; malakos carries a root meaning of soft, luxurious or dainty, but here, G. Fee argues, it is used in a derivative way, possibly referring to the more passive partner in a homosexual relationship.
 According to Scroggs (op cit), the word malakos in Paul's list refers specifically to this category of person, the effeminate call-boy.
 Others, for example Olson, based on previous and subsequent uses of the term, interprets malakos to mean an effeminate but not necessarily homosexual man.
 Olson argues that the μαλακοί in Paul's time, "almost always referred in a negative, pejorative way to a widely despised group of people who functioned as effeminate 'call boys'."

 Dale B. Martin argues that "it would never have occurred to an ancient person to think that malakos or any other word indicating the feminine in itself referred to homosexual sex at all.
 It could just as easily refer to heterosexual sex."